nblockchain/geewallet/ReadMe.md

 - Tizen frontend (no QR scanning due to missing camera in most Tizen watches, but could use NFC).
 - Paranoid-build mode (using git submodules instead of nuget deps), depending on this RFE (https://github.com/dotnet/sdk/issues/1151) or using any workaround mentioned there.
 - flatpak packaging.
+- In mobile, allow usage when camera permissions have not been granted, by letting the user redirect him to his camera app and take a picture (see https://youtu.be/k1Ssz1dvcpk?t=63).
 - Use of 'bits' instead of BTC as default unit.
 (See: https://www.reddit.com/r/Bitcoin/comments/7hsq6m/symbol_for_a_bit_0000001btc/ )
 - MimbleWimble(Grin) support.